 In principle, dividends that a corporation receives from German or foreign corporations are subject to corporate tax (and solidarity surcharge thereon) at a rate of 15.825% and also subject to trade tax of between 7.0% and generally 19.0% depending on the multiplier applied by the relevant municipality.
 However, with regard to holders in the legal form of a corporation, capital gains are in general effectively 95% tax exempt from corporate income tax (including solidarity surcharge).
-Dividends are also generally 95% tax exempt from corporate income tax (including solidarity surcharge), inter alia, if the holder held at least 10% of the registered share capital (Grundkapital oder Stammkapital) of BioNTech at the beginning of the calendar year, or Qualifying Dividends.
+Dividends are also generally 95% tax exempt from corporate income tax (including solidarity surcharge).
+Dividends are also generally 95% tax exempt from corporate income tax (including solidarity surcharge), inter alia, if the holder held at least 10% of the registered share capital (Grundkapital) of BioNTech at the beginning of the calendar year ("Qualifying Dividends").
 Five percent of the capital gains and five percent of the Qualifying Dividends are treated as non-deductible business expenses, respectively, and, as such, are subject to corporate income tax (including solidarity surcharge); actual business expenses incurred to generate dividends may be deducted.
 The acquisition of a participation of at least 10% in the course of a calendar year is deemed to have occurred at the beginning of such calendar year for the determination of whether a dividend is a Qualifying Dividend.
 Participations in the share capital of BioNTech held through a partnership, including co-entrepreneurships (Mitunternehmerschaften), are attributable to the respective partner only on a pro rata basis at the ratio of its entitlement to the profits of the partnership.